 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Kristen Drescher: Our research represents the first step to understanding what sequences contained in the closed circular extrachromosomal ribosomal DNA containing element, or CERE are critical in permitting replication of the CERE and the potential DNA replication machinery of the CERE.
+Kristen Drescher: Our research represents the first step to understanding what sequences contained in the closed circular extrachromosomal ribosomal DNA containing element, or CERE are critical in permitting replication of the CERE and understanding the DNA replication machinery of the CERE.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-rolls: 3.6.1, 3.6.2